 America's Culture Wars with N.T.
 Wright and Pete Enns

-In this video Conversation, senior biblical fellow Peter Enns asks Rev. N.T.
+In this video, Pete Enns asks Rev. N.T.
 Wright to respond to a common question of readers regarding the disconnect between science and religion.
-Specifically, he asks Wright why he thinks there is such controversy in evangelicalism about evolution.
+Specifically, he asks Wright why he thinks there is such controversy in Evangelicalism about evolution.
 Is this a “culture war” issue?

 Dr. Peter Enns, The BioLogos Foundation: Hi, I’m Dr. Peter Enns.
 I’m Senior Fellow in Biblical Studies at the BioLogos Foundation and we’re here today with the Rev. Dr. Tom Wright.
 We have a chance to ask some questions, some of which we’ve gotten via Twitter and emails and also about a lot of topics such as his recent book, “After You Believe” and science and faith issues.
 So, welcome, Tom.
 Good to see you again.